-- (1) No financial institution incorporated in Mauritius shall be managed by any person other than the persons on its board of directors or by any person other than persons appointed by the board of directors. - (2) Any branch of a foreign financial institution shall be managed by persons appointed by the parent financial institution, which appointment shall be subject to the approval of the central bank. - (3) Subject to subsection (4), no financial institution incorporated in Mauritius shall have a board of directors consisting of fewer than - - (a) 5 natural persons; and - (b) 40 per cent independent directors. - (4) The central bank may - having regard to the size, complexity and ownership of a bank or non-bank deposit taking institution, require the bank or non-bank deposit taking institution to have more than 40 per cent independent directors and the appointment of any such additional director or directors shall be subject to the prior approval of the central bank; - (b) having regard to the scope of the activities undertaken by a financial institution, require that its board of directors be composed of such higher number of persons or, where the financial institution is a subsidiary or an associate of a foreign banking group of companies, of 40 per cent non-executive directors instead of 40 per cent independent directors, as the central bank may direct; and - (c) in the case of a cash dealer, require that its board of directors be composed of such lower number of persons as the central bank may direct. - (5) No financial institution shall employ any person whose remuneration is linked to the income of the financial institution or to the level of activities on customers' accounts.
+- (1) No financial institution incorporated in Mauritius shall be managed by any person other than the persons on its board of directors or by any person other than persons appointed by the board of directors. - (2) Any branch of a foreign financial institution shall be managed by persons appointed by the parent financial institution, which appointment shall be subject to the approval of the central bank. - (3) Subject to subsection (4), no financial institution incorporated in Mauritius shall have a board of directors consisting of fewer than - - (a) 5 natural persons; and - (b) 40 per cent independent directors. - (4) The central bank may - - (a) having regard to the size, complexity and ownership of a bank or non-bank deposit taking institution, require the bank or non-bank deposit taking institution to have more than 40 per cent independent directors and the appointment of any such additional director or directors shall be subject to the prior approval of the central bank; - (b) having regard to the scope of the activities undertaken by a financial institution, require that its board of directors be composed of such higher number of persons or, where the financial institution is a subsidiary or an associate of a foreign banking group of companies, of

-- (6) Without limiting the generality of subsections (1) and (2), the directors of a financial institution shall - - (a) establish such committees of the board as the board may deem necessary to discharge its responsibilities effectively; - (b) establish such procedures as may be necessary to resolve conflicts of interest, including techniques for the identification of potential conflict situations and for restricting the use of confidential information; - (c) take into account the requirements of the banking laws, establish such procedures as may be necessary to provide disclosure of information to customers and other parties having a direct interest in the financial institution; and - (d) approve major policies of the financial institution, including, as applicable, investment, lending and risk management policies and standards and procedures in respect of such policies. - (7) Every director or senior officer of a financial institution shall, in exercising any of his powers and discharging any of his duties - - (a) act honestly and in good faith and in the best interest of the financial institution; and - (b) exercise care, diligence and skill that a reasonable and prudent person would exercise in comparable circumstances. - (8) Every director or senior officer of a financial institution shall comply with the banking laws, guidelines and instructions issued by the central bank and the financial institution's constitution and by-laws. - (9) Every former director or senior officer of a financial institution shall remain accountable for his obligation to have met the standards of conduct in accordance with subsection (7) and the compliance requirements of subsection (8) during his term of office. - (10) No provision in any contract or in the constitution of a company or any resolution of a company shall relieve any director or senior officer from the duty to act in accordance with the banking laws or from liability for breach thereof.
+- 40 per cent non-executive directors instead of 40 per cent independent directors, as the central bank may direct; and - (c) in the case of a cash dealer, require that its board of directors be composed of such lower number of persons as the central bank may direct. - (5) No financial institution shall employ any person whose remuneration is linked to the income of the financial institution or to the level of activities on customers' accounts. - (6) Without limiting the generality of subsections (1) and (2), the directors of a financial institution shall - - (a) establish such committees of the board as the board may deem necessary to discharge its responsibilities effectively; - (b) establish such procedures as may be necessary to resolve conflicts of interest, including techniques for the identification of potential conflict situations and for restricting the use of confidential information; - (c) take into account the requirements of the banking laws, establish such procedures as may be necessary to provide disclosure of information to customers and other parties having a direct interest in the financial institution; and - (d) approve major policies of the financial institution, including, as applicable, investment, lending and risk management policies and standards and procedures in respect of such policies. - (7) Every director or senior officer of a financial institution shall, in exercising any of his powers and discharging any of his duties - - (a) act honestly and in good faith and in the best interest of the financial institution; and - (b) exercise care, diligence and skill that a reasonable and prudent person would exercise in comparable circumstances. - (8) Every director or senior officer of a financial institution shall comply with the banking laws, guidelines and instructions issued by the central bank and the financial institution's constitution and by-laws. - (8A) Where, in the course of the performance of his duties, a director comes across transactions or conditions in a financial institution affecting its well-being and he has reason to believe that - - (a) there has been or there is likely to be a breach of the banking laws or the Companies Act; - (b) measures to counter the possibility of money laundering or the funding of terrorist activities in accordance with any enactment have not been or are not being properly implemented; - (c) guidelines or instructions issued by the central bank have not been or are not being properly followed;